- Children Diagnosed With Cancer: Financial and Insurance Issues

 What if a parent is a military reservist who has been called to active duty?

 Members of the military reserve units who are called up for active duty from private employment have certain rights about the health care coverage they get from their employers.
-They are allowed to pay the full cost of their health plan, very much like COBRA, during their time away.
+They’re allowed to pay the full cost of their health plan using COBRA during their time away, although they may choose military coverage instead.
 When they return to work, their health coverage must be re-instated without any waiting period.
-See “To learn more” for US Department of Labor contact information to find out more about this.
+See the “To learn more” section for US Department of Labor contact information to find out more about this.

 What if the child’s parent died in the military or became permanently disabled due to military service?